-If all stamps were purchased at face value, revenue would have increased by \$11.7 million in FY 2015.
-A.R.S. §§ 42-3209(A) and 42-3008(A)(2): A distributor may return unused tobacco product stamps for a refund.
+If all stamps were purchased at face value, revenue would have decreased by \$3 million in FY 2018.
+A.R.S. §§ 42-3460(A) and 42-3008(A)(2): A distributor may return unused tobacco product stamps for a refund.
 Luxury tax is also refunded if the cigarettes become unfit for sale due to breakage or spoilage.

+&lt;sup>47The department has received no tax collections for this liquor type.

 Most often, staleness is the reason for refund.
-If the state considered this to be a hazard of doing business and disallowed such refunds, an additional \$26.7 million in FY 2015 in luxury revenues would have resulted.
+If the state considered this to be a hazard of doing business and disallowed such refunds, an additional \$493,080 in FY 2018 luxury revenues would have resulted.

-29The department has received no tax collections for this liquor type.

 A.R.S. § 42-3008(A): If proof is provided that cigarettes for which the stamps were purchased were exported from the state, luxury tax may be refunded.
 No information is available on the value of this exemption.